Crochet Bead Stitch Tutorial

-This stitch is unique in that each “bead” actually takes the place of TWO stitches and is worked in two parts.
+This bumpy bit of goodness is a bit different than the usual, but fun and easy to learn.
+The bead stitch is unique in that each “bead” actually takes the place of TWO stitches and is worked in two parts.
 First you double crochet.
 Then you work AROUND the double crochet you just made.
 It might sound confusing, but it’s really easy once you learn how!

 - Any size hook.
-I used US H8/5 mm crochet hook (Did you know you can purchase my go-to hooks on Amazon?)
+I used US H8/5 mm crochet hook (Check out my favorite hooks here)

 - A yarn weight that works with your hook size.
 I used worsted weight yarn.